Whitney is an expert on piercings and tattoos, with experience in the body modification world.

-Sometimes, no matter how you care for your new surface piercing, your body may still reject it.
+Sometimes, no matter how you care for your new surface piercing, your body may still reject the piercing.
 Surface piercings often turn out to be temporary.
-In many cases, keeping this type of piercing for one or two years is a great feat.
+Keeping this type of piercing for one or two years is a great feat.

-When the body rejects a piercing, it basically spits it out like a splinter.
+Basically, when the body rejects a piercing, it spits it out like a splinter.
 The body finds it easier to push out the foreign object (in this case, jewelry) than it does to heal the skin around the object.